On any given day, the Atlanta Beltline trail welcomes runners, walkers, bikers, skateboarders and spectators.

 The route is one of the most comprehensive urban renewal efforts in the United States, repurposing 22 miles of unused railroad corridors into a network of parks and trails circling the core of the city’s intown neighborhoods.

-If you’ve been wondering just how to take in Atlanta’s outdoor hot spot, here are our seven favorite ways to experience the Atlanta Beltline:
+If you’ve been wondering just how to take in Atlanta’s outdoor hot spot, here are our six favorite ways to experience the Atlanta Beltline:

 Arboretum walking tour

 Don’t just walk the Beltline, walk it with an expert docent from Trees Atlanta.
 Learn firsthand about the trail’s horticultural collections and interesting facts about the Beltline.
 A plant-based narrative of our city at last.
-Tour groups meet Fridays and Saturdays (registration required) and last almost two hours.
 Bring some sunscreen and water and prepare for a journey like none other before.
-Click here for the Atlanta Beltline map.
+For specific tour dates and to register visit treesatlanta.org/calendar.

 Looking for something more fast-paced?
 The Beltline is accessible by more than just foot; grab a bicycle and go.
 If you don’t own a bike, you can purchase or rent one from Atlanta Bicycle Barn.

 Once you grab your bike, pedal faster to the bar or farther away from town; the choice is yours.
-If you’re one of those who would rather get to the bar in a jiffy, the Eastside Trail.
+If you’re one of those who would rather get to the bar, stay on the Eastside Trail.
 If you’re looking for a change of city scenery, try The Northside Trail.
 It offers less crowded paths with rougher terrain.